Guitar, Chamber Music

-Mr. Vieaux was the youngest first-prize winner in the history of the prestigious Guitar Foundation of America International Competition.
-A Naumburg International Guitar Competition prize winner and the recipient of a Salon di Virtuosi Career Grant, he was the first classical musician to be featured on NPR’s “Tiny Desk” series.
+Mr. Vieaux has received top prizes from the Naumburg International Guitar Competition and the GFA International Guitar Competition, the Cleveland Institute of Music Distinguished Alumni Award, and a Salon di Virtuosi Career Grant.
+In 2009 he was the first classical musician to be featured on NPR’s “Tiny Desk Concert” series.
+Mr. Vieaux plays a 2013 Gernot Wagner guitar with Augustine strings.

-In 2012, the Jason Vieaux School of Classical Guitar was launched with ArtistWorks Inc., providing one-on-one online study for guitar students around the world.
-In 2015 Mr. Vieaux was invited to inaugurate the guitar program at the Eastern Music Festival.
-He has taught at the Cleveland Institute of Music since 1997, heading the guitar department since 2001.
-Mr. Vieaux joined the faculty of the Curtis Institute of Music in 2011, co-founding its guitar department.
+In 2012 the Jason Vieaux School of Classical Guitar was launched with ArtistWorks Inc., an interface that provides one-on-one online study to guitar students around the world.
+Mr. Vieaux is head of the guitar department at the Cleveland Institute of Music, where he has taught since 1997.
+Mr. Vieaux joined the faculty of the Curtis Institute of Music in 2011.